The Wonderful

 The view of trolleybus 2088 from Calle 28.
 [Henry Peraza]

-The Trolley Café is located on the south side of Calle 28, between Carreras 13A and 14.
+The Trolley Café was located on the south side of Calle 28, between Carreras 13A and 14.
 The word Carrera (boulevard) is sometimes abbreviated "K".
 Carrera 14 is also known as Avenida Caracas, was once the path of a steam railroad, and today is traversed by the city's Transmilenio bus rapid transit.
 Trams ran on Carrera 13 (but not on 13A) until 1951.
 Trolleybuses ran on Carrera 14 until 1991.
 Both trams and trolleybuses ran on Calle 26.
 [Google Maps]

 Webpage by Allen Morrison